Leonard Casley: Hutt River Province

-In 1969, established what he called the Hutt River Province in protest at quotas being placed on wheat.
+In 1969, Casley established what he called the Hutt River Province in protest at quotas being placed on wheat.
 He declared independence on 21 April 1970.

 He created its own flag and tax system governed by laws which were enacted by his self-declared government consisting five ministers.
 Leonard sought to evade paying Australian taxes, and was found to owe $3 million in income tax in 2017.
 As part of this tax case, he sought to justify his position on the basis of the pseudolegal Strawman theory.
 Although Casley created stamps, micronation currency (Hutt River Dollar), visas, and passports for his sovereign state, the federal Government of Australia never officially recognised Hutt River as an official and independent nation, and later, it became a well-known tourist attraction in Australia.

 Abdication

-In January 2017, Prince Leonard announced that, after ruling for 45 years, he would be stepping down as prince, to be succeeded by his youngest son, Graeme.
+In January 2017, Casley Leonard announced that, after ruling for 45 years, he would be stepping down as prince, to be succeeded by his youngest son, Graeme.
 With a number of potential sons and daughters, the successor was nominated by Casley and approved by a crown committee.
 Some commentary at the time had expected his older son, Ian, to be the successor.

 In June 2017, Casley was ordered by the Supreme Court of Western Australia to pay $2.7 million unpaid tax.

 Personal life

-Casley was married to Shirley (née Butler) until her death on 7 July 2013, when the Principality went into a period of mourning, closing some of its services.
-She was styled as "Her Royal Highness Princess Shirley of Hutt, Dame of the Rose of Sharon", and she played host to dignitaries and diplomatic representatives visiting the Principality each year, as well as receiving television crews and magazine journalists.
+Casley was married to Shirley (née Butler) until her death on 7 July 2013, when the principality went into a period of mourning, closing some of its services.
+She was styled as "Her Royal Highness Princess Shirley of Hutt, Dame of the Rose of Sharon", and she played host to dignitaries and diplomatic representatives visiting the principality each year, as well as receiving television crews and magazine journalists.
 She was the patroness and chair of the board of directors of the Red Cross of Hutt, a parallel organisation to the International Red Cross.

 As an adherent of hermeticism, Casley privately published a number of research papers and books on the subject.
 He is the subject of a permanent exhibit at the National Museum of Australia in Canberra.

 Death

-Casley died two years after abdicating the throne of Hutt River, on 13 February 2019, at the age of ninety-three.
+Casley died two years after abdicating the throne of Hutt River, on 13 February 2019, at the age of 93.
 His principality outlived him by 18 months and was dissolved on 3 August 2020.